microvese-projects/capstone-meals-DB/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank Microverse for the outstanding collection of information they have provided that enabled me to create the project.
+We would like to thank Microverse for the outstanding collection of information they have provided that enabled us to create the project.

 <!-- LICENSE -->